cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 ```
 {% endraw %}

-he program retrieves the current user's local username.
+The program retrieves the current user's local username.
 It then uses the following algorithm to generate a `user_signature`:

 {% raw %}
 ```python